Admission Requirements & Application Process

 - International Applicants, please review information provided by our University’s Graduate School regarding required documentation here.

 - Assess your interest in our professors.
 While completing the departmental online application, you will select up to four Psychology Professors whose research is of particular interest to you.
 To help with this process, please look over their websites to learn about their research interests and review some of their publications.
-See Research Interests of our Professors.
+See Research Interests of our Faculty.